tothlevente/to-do-list/README.md

 In this to-do list you can add new tasks and you can also delete the tasks by clicking on them.

+Be careful, your to-do list will be lost if you refresh or close the browser window.

 ## Available scripts:

 In the project directory, you can run: